Prosperity-Path/Peace-Pal/README.md

 ```
 pip install -r requirements.txt
 ```
-The core requirement to make an app that uses the PDK is to have a REST API with 4 post end points.
+The core requirement to make an app that uses the PDK is to have a REST API with 4 POST endpoints and 1 GET endpoint.
 This app's API uses [Fast API](https://github.com/tiangolo/fastapi).
 In order to run the app in development, we'll need to install [uvicorn](https://www.uvicorn.org/) with `pip install uvicorn`.
 ```
 uvicorn main:app --reload --port 8080